CoNarrative/glujs-guide-built/view-model-putting-the-pieces-together.md

 There are three ways to open up a dialog to the user.

 First, if it is simply a message box, then use the built in `this.message` on the view model.
-It is (for now) simply an alias on to the ExtJS MessageBox functionality that scopes the callback to the viewmodel.
+It is (for now) simply an alias on to the ExtJS MessageBox functionality that scopes the callback to the view model.

 ```javascript
     //...in view model definition